leonjalfon1/sdp-servicemesh/labs/08-exploring-istio.md

 - Note: The trace is comprised of a set of spans, where each span corresponds to a Bookinfo service, invoked during the execution of a /productpage request, or internal Istio component, for example: istio-ingressgateway.

-- Note: If you wish it's possible to use Zipkin instead of jaeger
+- Note: If you wish it's possible to use Zipkin instead of Jaeger

 - Note: You can configure Istio to collect trace spans and send them to Lightstep